MatthewStandish/get-a-readme/README.md

 ## Contributing

-To contribute, you may fork this repository.
+You may fork this repository.

 ## Tests

 To test please run

 ```
+N/A
 ```

 ## Questions